• BLOG

 Why not just join Zoom or Google Meet with the iPad?

 Your first thought might be to have the iPad join your Zoom or Google Meet session.
-That does work, however, in my experience there is lag time between writing on the iPad screen and it shows up.
+That does work, however, in my experience, there is a lag time between writing on the iPad screen and it showing up.
 This is rather annoying.

 Disclosure: Some of the links below are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.